bradfordboyle/loadmaster/README.md

 This is still a _proof of concept_; here are the limitations:

-1. Only works w/ the [`gcs` resource](https://github.com/frodenas/gcs-resource)
-2. Downloads all the supported resources
+1. Downloads all the supported resources
-3. Requires credentials to already be interpolated in the pipeline config
+2. Requires credentials to already be interpolated in the pipeline config